10 Designers To Have On Your Radar At London Fashion Week

 Daniel Fletcher for MITHRIDATE

 British designer Erdem Moralioglu MBE is once again set to take the runway by storm at London Fashion Week.
-A must-watch for the storytelling alone, each collection begins with a meticulously researched narrative – usually with a focus on sharing the untold stories of women, real and fictional – and unfolds into a collection intensely romantic pieces.
+A must-watch for the storytelling alone, each collection begins with a meticulously researched narrative – usually with a focus on sharing the untold stories of women, real and fictional – and unfolds into a collection of intensely romantic pieces.
+Our top tip?
+Hone in on the details.
+ERDEM is renowned for making big impact with the smallest of design choices – an emobroidered emblem here, a lace trim there – making each garment a multi-layered work of art.

 Simone Rocha

 Puffed sleeves, romantic silhouettes and ultra-feminine detailing?
 Sounds like Simone Rocha.
 The Irish designer has been showing her collections as part of London Fashion Week since 2010, and continues to impress with collections comprised of wearable art.
-Expect dreamy visuals, playful accessories and plenty of theatre.
+Past seasons have seen the designer dress up models in bouquets of flowers, rhinestone-encursted Crocs, layered tutus and pillows-turned-clutch bags.
+Expect dreamy visuals, playful accessories and plenty of whimsy.

 Richard Quinn

 One of the most exciting designers on London’s fashion scene is Richard Quinn.
 The designer, who is based in the city, set up his label in 2017 (having spent several years prior developing his skills at Christian Dior and Savile Row) and was awarded the Queen Elizabeth II Award for British Design in 2018.
 No one does a show quite like Richard Quinn – especially when it comes to theatrics.
-Think orchestral live music, ornately decorated backdrops and latex-clad ballet cats (a signature feature at any RQ show), which sets the scene for bold collections decked out in elaborate prints and sculptural silhouettes.
+Think orchestral live music, ornately decorated backdrops and story-driven settings (SS26, for example, treated showgoers to an evening at the opera), settting the scene for bold eveningwear collections decked out in sumptuous fabrics, elaborate prints and refined silhouettes.

 Edeline Lee

 Creating collections with the Future Lady in mind, Canadian-British designer Edeline Lee is known for her sophisticated visual style and collaborations with luminaries within the art, theatre, academic and film industries.
-When it comes to Fashion Week, Edeline Lee tends to push the boat out with theatrical immersive experiences that tumble out onto the streets of London.
+When it comes to Fashion Week, Edeline Lee goes all out – with presentations entialing immersive experiences that tumble out onto the streets of London, and shows that bring theatre to the runway.

 Patrick McDowell